MrJeffufa/Kyle-s-Dota-2-Auto-Exec/README.md

 Move the "binds" file into the dota 2 cfg file.
 You do this by going to "This PC" and opening the drive the game is saved on.
 Once there you open the folder titled as "Program Files (x86)

+Mac may be different.
+Just find where the steam folder is stored

 Once there you follow this path of folders

 \Steam\steamapps\common\dota 2\game\dota\cfg